BruceHenry/movie-website-django/README.md

 - Login via Facebook (**OAuth** with Facebook API)
 - **Recommender** according to user's taste

-I deployed the website at [https://baohan08.pythonanywhere.com/](https://baohan08.pythonanywhere.com/).
+This website is deployed at [https://baohan08.pythonanywhere.com/](https://baohan08.pythonanywhere.com/).

 ***